Faculty of ASNLatest news and updates from the faculty of Additional Support Needs

 We have well developed procedures to identify, assess and respond to the additional support needs of our pupils.
 We encourage a person-centered approach to planning in which parents and the young person are central.
 Pupil Support and ASN staff, work in close partnership with a range of other agencies, in support of children and young people.

 We are proud of the quality of the support that we offer to successfully support pupils with a wide range of needs, and of the high rate of satisfaction reported by parents of their experience with our provision.

-If you have concerns about your child’s progress or their additional support needs you should discuss these with the Principal ASN Teacher Mr. Roger McAdoo or your child’s Guidance teacher.
+If you have concerns about your child’s progress or their additional support needs you should discuss these with the Principal ASN Teacher or your child’s Guidance teacher.

-If you require further information you can contact Mr. McAdoo via the form on the right or through a Guidance teacher
+If you require further information you can contact the Principal Teacher via the school number.

 Help ranges from in-class support through to Technology Support

 The school takes advice from a range of support services to support children and follow the guidance given by the council and the Scottish Government.
 The school always ties to support children in the most effective and least intrusive way.
 The aim is to reduce barriers to participation and increase pupils’ independence.

 Deciding on appropriate support